apmckinlay/insidesuneido/index.md

 ## Queries

-### Query Optimization
+Query where and extend expressions are a subset of language expressions.
+The subset has expanded over time.

 Lexical scanning uses the same code as for the language with a different set of keywords.

+cSuneido has a separate code for parsing query expressions, but this means a lot of duplication.

+jSuneido uses the same expression parser for both the language and queries.
+It uses different "generators" to build different AST nodes.
+However, the abstract generator complicates the parser somewhat.

 Parsing builds an AST which is used to optimize and execute the query.

 Each query operation e.g. where or join is a node class.
 Optimization and execution is done by methods.
 All the node types inherit from Query.

+Query (and query expression) execution is done by a tree walking interpreter.
+There is no byte code as there is for the language.

+### Query Optimization

 The first stage of optimization is **transform**.
 It makes changes that are assumed to be always beneficial.
 It does not estimate any costs.
 Transform rearranges

 The second stage is the cost based **optimize** which chooses strategies and indexes.
 The costs are estimated very roughly based on number of bytes read.

 Query operations implement multiple strategies.

 ## Transactions